kmcginnes/EFSpecs/README.md

 * Create more integration tests
 * Refactor to be unit tested
 * Add specific exceptions for known SQL errors such as invalid column, invalid object (table), etc
-* Add better error messages for testers
+* Add better error messages

 ## License